 Agriculture Program Home

 The Agricultural Program protects health and safety by enforcing agricultural laws and regulations through inspection, monitoring, permitting and licensing.
-The work of this program prevents the introduction of exotic pests harmful to California agriculture.
+This program prevents the introduction of exotic pests that are harmful to California agriculture.

 Principal Activities and Services